The effects of dispersion damping and three-body interactions for accurate layered-material exfoliation energies: Results and Discussion

 We also consider the effect of the ATM term; its minimum, maximum, and average contributions to the exfoliation energy can be found in the ESI.
 As expected from the prevalence of near-equilateral-triangle arrangements of neighbouring atoms in layered materials (shown in Figure~\ref{fig:mos2}), the ATM term is typically repulsive, destabilizing the bulk and resulting in smaller exfoliation energies.
 The annotations in Figure~\ref{fig:paw_exfol_c} clearly show this repulsive, destabilizing behaviour, where the ME for the exfoliation lowers and that for the $c$ parameter slightly rises.
 The only two exceptions occurred for PbO with PBE-XDM(BJ)+ATM/PW and h-BN with revPBE-XDM(Z)+ATM/PW, for which the ATM term is very weakly attractive.
 Following the strength of the damping parameters, the magnitude of the XDM+ATM term is largest for revPBE (least damped), and smallest for PBE (most damped).
 The magnitude of the ATM term is also somewhat larger for D3(0)+ATM than for XDM(BJ) or XDM(Z).

-For molecular clusters, dimers, and crystals, the ATM contribution is often small;\cite{otero2020many} however, it has been shown to be appreciable for large molecular systems,\cite{distasio2012collective,anatole2010two} and also for the LM26 in its PBE-D3(0)+ATM parametrisation.\cite{emrem2022london} From the results in Table~\ref{tab:maes}, the ATM is significant for the LM26 when used in conjunction with XDM as well.
-While XDM(BJ) and XDM(Z) tend to overbind consistently, addition of the ATM term routinely improves the exfoliation energy MAE, and improves the ME in most cases, although it occasionally overcompensates and results in a small consistent underbinding.
-The ATM term also causes a slight lengthening of the predicted $c$ lattice parameters, tending to improve accuracy when paired with B86bPBE, but not with PBE.
+For molecular clusters, dimers, and crystals, the ATM contribution is often small;\cite{otero2020many} however, it has been shown to be appreciable for large molecular systems,\cite{distasio2012collective,anatole2010two} and also for the LM26 in its PBE-D3(0)+ATM parametrisation.\cite{emrem2022london} From the results in Table~\ref{tab:maes}, the ATM term is significant for the LM26 when used in conjunction with XDM as well.
+XDM(BJ) and XDM(Z) tend to overbind (by ca.\ 2-8 meV/\AA$^2$ depending on basis set when paired with B86bPBE and PBE), although this should be taken with a grain of salt due to the previously noted underbinding tendency of the RPA.\cite{krogel2020perspectives, ning2022workhorse} Addition of the ATM term brings XDM into exceptional agreement with the RPA for exfoliation energies; it routinely improves the MAE, and improves the ME in most cases, although it occasionally overcompensates and results in a small consistent underbinding.
+The ATM term also causes a slight lengthening of the predicted $c$ lattice parameters by 0.06~\AA\ or 0.8\% on average, tending to improve accuracy when paired with B86bPBE, but not with PBE.

-Comparing the damping functions, XDM(Z) tends to be as accurate as XDM(BJ), if not more so.
-The average MAEs in the exfoliation energies across all functionals and basis sets are 4.9~meV/\AA$^2$ with both damping functions; however, the average absolute value of the MEs is 3.0~meV/\AA$^2$ for XDM(Z) vs.\ 3.9~meV/\AA$^2$ for XDM(BJ).
-Using the planewave basis, which is approaching the complete basis-set limit, Figure~\ref{fig:paw_exfol_c} shows that the best simultaneous accuracy for exfoliation energies and lattice parameters for LM26 is obtained with B86bPBE-XDM(BJ)+ATM and B86bPBE-XDM(Z)+ATM, followed by PBE-XDM(Z)+ATM and PBE-XDM(Z).
-Any of these four methods would be recommended for the study of layered materials and provide a level of accuracy approaching that of the more computationally demanding non-local SCAN-rVV10 method for the exfoliation energies.
+Comparing the damping functions, XDM(Z) tends to be as accurate as XDM(BJ), and the average MAEs in the exfoliation energies across all functionals and basis sets are 4.9~meV/\AA$^2$ with both damping functions.
+Using the planewave basis, which is approaching the complete basis-set limit, Figure~\ref{fig:paw_exfol_c} shows that the best simultaneous accuracy for exfoliation energies and lattice parameters for LM26 is obtained with B86bPBE-XDM(BJ)+ATM and B86bPBE-XDM(Z)+ATM.
+These, along with several other XDM-corrected functionals, provide a level of accuracy approaching that of the more computationally demanding non-local SCAN-rVV10 method for the exfoliation energies.
 Further, the semi-local methods presented here rival or outperform SCAN-rVV10 for the prediction of the $c$ lattice parameter.
+However, all of the errors are measured with respect to the RPA, which is expected to underbind, perhaps by as much as 5--10 meV/\AA$^2$ based on what limited QMC data is available.\cite{krogel2020perspectives, ning2022workhorse} Thus, the performance of SCAN-rVV10 and all combinations of B86bPBE and PBE with the various XDM variants is effectively the same, as all are accurate to within the RPA error bars.
+This highlights the need for higher level reference data for the LM26 benchmark, as dispersion-corrected density functionals have now outgrown comparison to the RPA.